dman4703/cs4641-131-project/docs/index.md

 Lastly, model evaluation requires careful consideration.
 Traditional random test/train splits fail for financial data because features and labels are serially correlated [3].
 Purged k‑fold with embargo removes overlap between samples, and CPCV returns a distribution of out‑of‑sample metrics from purged k-fold, providing a more reliable measure of model performance [3].

 ### Dataset Description
 Intraday U.S. equities from Georgia Tech’s Bloomberg Terminal.
+We will collect data over 5 days.

 ## Problem Definition